anasvemmully/full-stack-playlist/Task7/README.md

 On clicking View marks button one should navigate to the new page using the Window/Document object containing the student id.
 The student id should be read from the URL and display yhe respective students marks in the `studentsmarks.html`.

-For persistant storage use `localStorage` to never lose the data on refreshing the wenb page.
+For persistant storage use `localStorage` to never lose the data on refreshing the web page.
 To Know more about the Web Storage API, visit https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API.
 </p>